Frostbyte8/AdventureGamerEditor/readme.md

 If you want to play your worlds, you will need a copy of Adventure Gamer For Windows.
 You can run the game in a Virtual Machine or using OTVDM.

-The editor works on all versions of Windows from 98SE[^1] to 11.
+The editor works on all versions of Windows from 98SE to 11.

 # License

 Adventure Gamer Editor++ is licensed under a mixture of the Sleepycat License, with the addition of the "No Endorsement" clause from the 3-clause New BSD License.

-# Notes

-[^1] Windows 98 requires that you compile it yourself in Visual Studio 2005 with the __WIN9X_COMAPT__ option selected in CMake.